-Most homes in Halton Hills, Ontario already include a heating system.
-In fact, it has the largest component for energy use.
+Most homes in Vancouver, BC already include a heating system.
+In fact, it is the largest component for energy use.
 If your system is more than a decade old, then you may be wasting money that is better spent on a new heating system.
 If you are purchasing a new home, then choose one that has an efficient heating system.

 To be able to choose the right heating system, then it is a must that you know the basic knowledge about it.